mattbloem007/alchemy-portfolio/src/data/blogs/blog-1.md

 <h6 style="text-align: center; font-weight: bold;">Sustainable Steps Into Healthy Living</h6>

 <p>Nutritional Technology is a concept of breaking down the many facets of healthy living and learning how to apply that in our own lives for personal mastery.
 When we have cultivated a beautiful relationship with our own body, it becomes easier to listen to how to nourish it.
-Living from a place of our own Truth, rather than what science says is healthy, is what Nutritional Technology is all about.</p>
+Living from a place of our own Truth, rather than what science says is "healthy", is what Nutritional Technology is all about.</p>

 <h6 style="text-align: center; font-weight: bold;">A Global Sacred Container</h6>